Aorimn/dislocker/README.txt

 won't change, only the NTFS file will.
 Note that this may take a long time to create that file, depending on the size of the encrypted partition.
 But afterward, once the partition is decrypted, the access to the NTFS partition will be faster.
-Another thing to think about os the size on your disk this binary needs: the same size as the volume you're trying to decrypt.
+Another thing to think about is the size on your disk this binary needs: the same size as the volume you're trying to decrypt.
 Nethertheless, once the partition is decrypted, you can mount your file as any NTFS partition.